 For example, when I was messaging my boss about missing a deadline, CleverType suggested changing my casual "Sorry, can't finish this today" to a more professional "I apologize, but I won't be able to complete this by today's deadline."

-For bilingual users like me who switch between languages, CleverType handles this surprisingly well.
-It supports over 40 languages and can detect when you switch languages mid-conversation without having to manually toggle settings.
+For bilingual users who switch between languages, CleverType handles this remarkably well.
+It now supports over 50 languages as of 2026 and can detect when you switch languages mid-conversation without having to manually toggle settings—a genuine time-saver for multilingual communicators.

-CleverType processes most corrections directly on your device, with only complex requests sent to their servers.
-According to their privacy policy, they don't store the content of your messages for training purposes, which is reassuring in today's privacy-conscious world.
+CleverType processes most corrections directly on your device using on-device AI models, with only complex requests sent to their servers.
+According to their updated 2026 privacy policy, they don't store the content of your messages for training purposes, which is reassuring in today's privacy-conscious world.

-The app uses a freemium model - basic grammar correction is free, while advanced features like tone adjustment and style suggestions require a subscription (currently around $7.99/month).
+The app uses a freemium model—basic grammar correction is free, while advanced features like tone adjustment and style suggestions require a subscription (currently around $7.99/month or $59.99/year with a significant discount).

 Microsoft's SwiftKey has been around longer than most AI keyboards, and that experience shows in its polished performance.
 While not exclusively focused on grammar like CleverType, it offers excellent text prediction that helps prevent errors before they happen.